 Rugby: Crusaders end Panasonic's run at Brisbane 10s

-Panasonic Wild Knights' run at the Brisbane Global Rugby Tens came to an end in the quarterfinals Sunday as they lost 12-7 to the Crusaders.
+Panasonic Wild Knights' run at the Brisbane Global Rugby Tens came to an end in the quarterfinals Sunday after they lost 12-7 to tournament runners-up the Crusaders.

 On another sweltering hot day at Suncorp Stadium, the Wild Knights found out -- a day after beating two Australian sides -- that playing New Zealand teams was a lot harder, a lesson the Sunwolves will need to take on board in the upcoming Super Rugby competition.